Amitabh-DevOps/Deployment-Strategies-kubernetes/Blue-green-deployment/README.md

     kubectl get all -n blue-green-ns
     ```

-- Forward the `online-shop-blue-deployment-service` svc Nodeport to the EC2 instance port 3000
+- Forward the `online-shop-blue-deployment-service` svc Nodeport to the EC2 instance port 3001

     ```bash
-    kubectl port-forward --address 0.0.0.0 svc/online-shop-blue-deployment-service <NodePort>:3000 -n blue-green-ns &
+    kubectl port-forward --address 0.0.0.0 svc/online-shop-blue-deployment-service <NodePort>:3001 -n blue-green-ns &
     ```

-- Forward the `online-shop-green-deployment-service` svc Nodeport to the EC2 instance port 3001
+- Forward the `online-shop-green-deployment-service` svc Nodeport to the EC2 instance port 3000

     ```bash
-    kubectl port-forward --address 0.0.0.0 svc/online-shop-blue-deployment-service <NodePort>:3001 -n blue-green-ns &
+    kubectl port-forward --address 0.0.0.0 svc/online-shop-blue-deployment-service <NodePort>:3000 -n blue-green-ns &
     ```

-- Open the inbound rule for port 3000 in that EC2 Instance and check the application(Without footer online shop) at URL:
+- Open the inbound rule for port 3000 in that EC2 Instance and check the application(With footer online shop) at URL:

     ```bash
     http://<Your_Instance_Public_Ip>:3000
     ```

-- Open the inbound rule for port 3001 in that EC2 Instance and check the application(with footer online shop) at URL:
+- Open the inbound rule for port 3001 in that EC2 Instance and check the application(without footer online shop) at URL:

     ```bash
     http://<Your_Instance_Public_Ip>:3001